 One question that has been raised by some of our customers was; should Metasearch be turned off if we are getting bookings through the new free links?
 We certainly wouldn’t recommend it.
 While the new free booking links are a welcome addition to an existing meta strategy, they certainly aren’t designed to replace it.

 Two listings (Paid & Free,) are better than one.
 With hotels reopening across the globe, guests are now browsing with intent to book, so having more online presence for your brand is vital.

 For more information on this please read our original article below.

 “The team at Avvio have worked with Google over the past month to test this new feature.
 We welcome “free” space for hotels across the Google platform.
 I would like to have seen that space reserved specifically for hotels rather than online travel agents – to help encourage, support and promote small and medium hotel businesses especially in the current climate.
 At the moment it’s just as likely that the major OTA’s could occupy one of the free organic listings whilst consumers search for your hotel brand.
-An opportunity missed to engage the small hotelier yet further.” – Ian Sloan – VP Digital @ Avvio tweet
+An opportunity missed to engage the small hotelier yet further.” – Ian Sloan – VP Digital @ Avvio

-Search results pages on Google is an ever changing landscape which means you need to to make sure you are aware of the changes and prepared.
+Search results pages on Google are an ever changing landscape which means you need to make sure you are aware of the changes and prepared.
 In Google’s latest update, they want to populate and enrich its new organic section within Hotel Ads.
 The tech giant is now putting a strong emphasis on enhancing their search offering for hotels to improve the user experience by offering free booking links in Google Hotel Ads.

-For all hotels this is now a way to reach potential visitors for your property without paying ad fees.
+For all hotels, this is now a way to reach potential visitors for your property without paying ad fees.
 For digital advertisers, these free listings can help increase direct clicks to the hotel booking engine and save on expensive third party channels.